 What do tenant background checks consist of?

+Today, technology can help you carry out background checks quickly.
 Here are some top things that appear in any tenant screening process.

 Rental history of the tenant